 And at 2.6 that did not work for me in Chrome.
 It timed out.
 I used Safari and found it was able to connect fine.
-I restarted Chrome and it still connect not connect.
+I restarted Chrome and it still could not connect.
 I cleared the cache and still could not connect.
 It also worked in Firefox.
 So I use Safari.
 And we see the main login screen. (update: after I updated to 2.6.1 I was able to use Chrome with no issues.)

 We can log in using the default credentials of rcuser with password of Runecast!
 As this is our first time logging in, and we have no vCenter connection we are prompted to make one.

 So we connect to vCenter and other stuff if we need to.
 Then we look at security profiles – and there is quite a few of them to select from.